ianmacartney/streaming-chat-gpt/README.md

 An example of streaming ChatGPT via the OpenAI v4.0 node SDK.
 See [this Stack post](https://stack.convex.dev/gpt-streaming-with-persistent-reactivity) for more information.

+To see a version that does the streaming over HTTP and only writes to the database at the end, see the `http-streaming` branch, or [this repo](https://github.com/sshader/streaming-chat-gpt/tree/sshader-streaming).

 ![Diagram of browsers talking to Convex, which talks to OpenAI](https://cdn.sanity.io/images/ts10onj4/production/9a7b8865f6cd1cb6748fdb88c986d6ec7bd26bdb-1200x638.png "Data flow overview")

 ## Overview: